superblk/terve/README.md

 1. Create the `~/.terve` directory tree by running `terve --bootstrap`
 1. Install Hashicorp's [PGP public key](https://www.hashicorp.com/security) in `~/.terve/etc/terraform.asc` (mode `0444`)
     - This public key is used to verify terraform download PGP signatures
-    - If not installed, terve will log a warning for each terraform install
+    - If not installed (or bad file permissions), terve will log a warning for each terraform install

 ## Layout